30 years of heart, hope and healing

 “Our journey began with a modest fundraising event in 1996.
 It was a trip to the vineyards and raised $800.
 Last year at our Hunter Construction Group Lunch For The Kids held in the vineyards and through our other fundraisers we raised a remarkable $150,000,” Janelle said.

-“We’ve come a long way - but we have plenty more we want to achieve!
+“We’ve come a long way - but we have plenty more we want to achieve!"

 Eosinophilic Oesophagitis is a painful condition that can make the simple act of eating a fearful and heart-breaking experience for children.
 Our 30th-anniversary mission is to fund research that improves the treatment and monitoring of this condition, giving these children their childhood back.